- Create a college email account for all of the colleges to which you’ll apply.

 - Send deposit for housing.

-- Fill out Senior Exit Survey on Naviance/Student: This is very important and should be completed before graduation.
+- Fill out Senior Exit Survey on SCHOOLINKS: This is very important and should be completed before graduation.

 - Order final transcript to be sent from PVHS to the school you’ll be attending.